 Connectivity: Wired, Ethernet, WiFi | Printing Speed: 24-26 ppm | Duplex Scanning: N/A | Duplex Printing: Yes | Cartridge Type: 312 and 314XL

 The Lexmark C3326DW weighs about 35.5 lbs and measures 9.6 x 16.2 x 15.5 inches approximately.
 It can be clearly seen how this printer is super small and is not mightily heavy.
-With this product, you get the standard 250 paper sized tray.
+With this product, you get the standard 250 paper-sized trays.
 You also get wireless printing features for any mobile device as well as USB and Ethernet printing.
 You can also get further printing options from Lexmark’s app, there is also the ability to print from Google Cloud and Air print.
 This printer unlike those of other companies is more white than black.
-Usually, the printer manufacturers opt for black colour schemes while this product is primarily white with a bit of grey.
+Usually, the printer manufacturers opt for black color schemes while this product is primarily white with a bit of grey.

 High Quality Printing Connectivity: Wired, Ethernet, WiFi | Printing Speed: 19 ppm | Duplex Scanning: N/A | Duplex Printing: No | Cartridge Type: TN 221 and TN225 toners

 5. Brother HL-L3210CW

 High Quality Printing